serkanh/sre-bot/README.md

 ## Overview

 This repository contains an SRE Assistant Agent built with Google's Agent Development Kit (ADK).
 It aims to assist SREs by automating common tasks, providing system insights, and streamlining incident response through natural language conversations.
-The agent leverages the Google Gemini model to understand user queries and interacts with various monitoring and operational tools via defined functions.
+The agent leverages Google's large language models to understand user queries and interacts with various monitoring, operational, and cloud service tools via defined functions and sub-agents.

-## Features (Potential - To be updated)
+## Features

-The SRE Assistant currently includes tools for interacting with Kubernetes clusters:
+The SRE Assistant includes tools and sub-agents for interacting with:

+- **Kubernetes Clusters:**
   - List resources (Namespaces, Deployments, Pods, Services, Secrets, DaemonSets, ConfigMaps) across all namespaces or within a specific namespace.
   - Get detailed information about specific Deployments and Pods.
   - Scale Deployments.
   - Retrieve logs from Pods.
   - Get resource health information.
   - Fetch cluster events.

-*(This list is based on tools defined in `agent_root/agent.py`.
-Future features might include AWS interactions, etc.)*
+- **AWS Services & Cost Management:**
+  - **AWS Core MCP Agent**: Provides capabilities for general interactions with core AWS services (details on specific tools to be added as developed).
+  - **AWS Cost Analysis MCP Agent**: Offers tools and functions for querying and analyzing AWS cost and usage data (details on specific tools to be added as developed).
+  - **AWS Cost Agent**: A specialized sub-agent dedicated to in-depth AWS cost analysis, reporting, and providing insights.

 ## Prerequisites